The short answer

 Indoor strategies for cold days:

 - Mental work substitutes for some physical exercise.
-30 min trick training, scent games, or puzzle toys ≈ 45–60 min of moderate physical activity
+Thirty minutes of trick training, scent games, or puzzle toys covers a meaningful share of an average physical session

-- Tug + fetch indoors — hallway fetch, gentle indoor tug.
+- Hallway fetch and gentle indoor tug.
 Avoid hard surfaces for jumping puppies

-- Snuffle mats and food-scattering — hide kibble around the house for 10–15 minutes of nose work
+- Snuffle mats and food-scattering.
+Hide kibble around the house for 10 to 15 minutes of nose work

-- Indoor agility — coffee table for “table” command, broomstick for low jumps, blanket folds for “weave poles” practice
+- Informal indoor agility.
+Coffee table for “table” command, broomstick for low jumps, blanket folds for “weave poles” practice

-Most Calgary BC owners use a combination: 20–30 min outdoor when temperatures allow, supplemented with mental work, stair runs, and indoor games.
-The right strategy keeps BCs satisfied through Calgary's 4-month deep winter.
+Most Calgary BC owners use a combination: 20 to 30 minutes outdoor when temperatures allow, supplemented with mental work, stair runs, and indoor games.
+The right routine keeps a BC steady through Calgary's long deep-winter months.

 What are signs my Border Collie is under-exercised or under-stimulated?

-BCs are exquisite at telling you when they're under-stimulated — but the signals are often misread as “the dog has problems” rather than “the dog needs more work.”
+BCs are unusually expressive about being under-stimulated.
+The signals are often misread as “the dog has problems” rather than “the dog needs more work.”

-- Destructive chewing — targeted at things you don't want chewed (couch, baseboards, shoes).
+- Destructive chewing.
+Targeted at things you do not want chewed (couch, baseboards, shoes).
 Different from puppy teething

-- Tail-chasing or shadow-chasing — early stage of OCD.
-Address immediately by interrupting and redirecting to mental work
+- Tail-chasing or shadow-chasing.
+Early stage of obsessive-compulsive behaviour.
+Interrupt and redirect to mental work

-- Light/laser obsession — DO NOT use laser pointers; can trigger lifelong OCD.
+- Light or laser obsession.
+Never use laser pointers.
 If your BC fixates on light reflections, distract immediately

-- Obsessive licking — paws, surfaces, or air.
-Can progress to lick granulomas (hot spots requiring vet treatment)
+- Obsessive licking.
+Paws, surfaces, or air.
+Can progress to lick granulomas (hot spots that need veterinary treatment)

-- Reactivity — sudden barking/lunging at dogs, joggers, bikes, cars that didn't previously trigger reaction
+- Reactivity.
+Sudden barking or lunging at dogs, joggers, bikes, or cars that did not previously trigger a reaction

-- Self-mutilation — tail biting, paw chewing severe enough to draw blood
+- Self-mutilation.
+Tail biting or paw chewing severe enough to draw blood

-The fix: NEVER more physical exercise alone (often makes obsessive behaviours worse).
-The fix is structured mental work: 2–3 trick training sessions of 5–10 minutes daily, food puzzles for at least one meal, scent games or nose work, and dedicated training class enrollment.
+The fix is not more physical exercise alone (which often makes obsessive behaviour worse).
+The fix is structured mental work: short trick training sessions across the day, a puzzle-fed meal, scent games, and an organised class.

 What indoor enrichment works best?